-- 1) If the Tribe, or Tribal utility, or a third party is the applicant: - a) The individual Indian owners may negotiate for any payment amount and may waive the valuation requirement. - b) The ROW may be approved for the negotiated amount per 25 CFR §169.112 and Business Leases per 25 CFR §162.421. - c) BIA will determine the number of owners of, and undivided interests in, a fractionated tract of Indian land, for the purposes of calculating the requisite consent based on BIA records on the date the application is submitted to the BIA (25 CFR § 169.107(c) and 25 CFR § 162.012(a)(5)). - d) If the Tribe already owns the majority of the interests, consent of the other fractional owners is not required, but the Tribe must notify the co-owners.
+- 1) If the applicant is a third party, including but not limited to a Tribe, Tribal utility, Tribal consortium, or Federal agency: - a) The individual Indian owners may negotiate for any payment amount and may waive the valuation requirement. - b) The ROW may be approved for the negotiated amount per 25 CFR §169.112 and Business Leases per 25 CFR §162.421. - c) BIA will determine the number of owners of, and undivided interests in, a fractionated tract of Indian land, for the purposes of calculating the requisite consent based on BIA records on the date the application is submitted to the BIA (25 CFR § 169.107(c) and 25 CFR § 162.012(a)(5)). - d) If the Tribe already owns the majority of the interests, consent of the other fractional owners is not required, but the Tribe must notify the co-owners. - e) Because of the regulatory timelines for approval, review of the application will occur immediately upon making the determination that the application is complete.